Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Phenomenological constraints and the tension in minimal models

-In our framework, self-interactions arise from the t-channel exchange of the light mediator $\phi$.
-The momentum transfer cross-section must be computed by solving the Schrödinger equation for the Yukawa potential~(\ref{eq:yukawa_potential_improved}).
+In our framework, as defined in Section~\ref{sec:lagrangian}, self-interactions arise from the t-channel exchange of light mediator $\phi$.
+The momentum transfer cross-section must be computed non-perturbatively by solving the Schrödinger equation for the generated Yukawa potential, as detailed in~\ref{app:E}.
 The scattering enters distinct regimes depending on the dimensionless parameter \cite{Tulin2013}

 where $\alpha_\chi = y_\chi^2/(4\pi)$.

 For $\beta \ll 1$ (Born regime), the cross-section scales as

 For $\beta \gg 1$ (classical regime), multiple partial waves contribute, yielding